 A result object MAY contain a property named rank whose value is a number between 0.0 and 100.0 inclusive, representing the priority or importance of the result.
 0.0 is the lowest priority and 100.0 is the highest.

-If rank is absent, the ruleIndex property (§3.24.6) of the containing result object is present,

-and the rule object designated by ruleIndex contains configuration.defaultRank (§3.42.11, §3.43.4), then rank SHALL default to the value of configuration.defaultRank.

-Otherwise, rank SHALL default to -1.0.
+If kind (§3.24.8) has any value other than "fail", then if rank is absent, it SHALL default to -1.0, and if it is present, it SHALL have the value -1.0.

+If kind has the value "fail" and rank is absent, rank SHALL default to the value determined by the procedure defined for level (§3.24.9), except throughout the procedure, replace "level" with "rank" and replace "warning" with -1.0.

 NOTE: rank values produced by different tools are in general not commensurable.
 If Tool A produces one result with rank 0.65 and a second result with rank 0.70, the consumer is entitled to assume that the second result is of higher priority than the first.
 But if Tool A produces a result with rank 0.65 and Tool B produces a result with rank 0.70, the result produced by Tool B might or might not be of higher priority than the result produced by Tool A. In an engineering system that aggregates results from multiple tools, rank values might need to be adjusted, either automatically or by end users, so that rank values from different tools can be interleaved in a meaningful way.